Our Lakeshore Team

 Bas Yalda, M.S.W., R.S.W.

-ocial work degree from Wayne State University and is registered with the Ontario College of Social Workers and Social Service Workers.
-Bas has extensive experience in addressing various mental health conditions, including
+I hold a Master of Social work degree from Wayne State University and am registered with the Ontario College of Social Workers and Social Service Workers.

 You can check to see if Bas has availability for initial sessions on our booking page..